Tame a Wild Camera: In-the-Wild Monocular Camera Calibration: Introduction

 \section{Introduction}

 Camera calibration is typically the first step in numerous vision and robotics applications~\cite{hartley2003multiple, ma2004invitation} that involve 3D sensing.
-Classic methods enable accurate camera calibration by imaging a specific 3D structure such as a checkerboard~\cite{placht2014rochade}.
-With the rapid growth of monocular 3D vision, there is an increasing focus on 3D sensing for in-the-wild images, such as monocular depth estimation, 3D object detection, and 3D reconstruction.
-While techniques of 3D sensing over in-the-wild monocular images developed, camera calibration for such in-the-wild images continues to pose significant challenges.
+Classic methods enable accurate calibration by imaging a specific 3D structure such as a checkerboard~\cite{placht2014rochade}.
+With the rapid growth of monocular 3D vision, there is an increasing focus on 3D sensing from in-the-wild images, such as monocular depth estimation, 3D object detection~\cite{deviant-depth-equivariant-network-for-monocular-3d-object-detection,groomed-nms-grouped-mathematically-differentiable-nms-for-monocular-3d-object-detection}, and 3D reconstruction~\cite{voxel-based-3d-detection-and-reconstruction-of-multiple-objects-from-a-single-image,2d-gans-meet-unsupervised-single-view-3d-reconstruction}.
+While 3D sensing techniques over in-the-wild images are developed, camera calibration for such in-the-wild images continues to pose significant challenges.

 Classic methods for monocular calibration use strong geometry prior, such as using a checkerboard.
 However, such 3D structures are not always available in in-the-wild images.
 As a solution, alternative methods relax the assumptions.
 For example, \cite{hu2023camera} and \cite{grabner2019gp2c} calibrate using common objects such as human faces and objects' 3D bounding boxes.
 Another significant line of research~\cite{kovsecka2002video, schindler2004atlanta, denis2008efficient, barinova2010geometric, wildenauer2012robust, xu2013minimum, lee2013automatic} is based on the Manhattan World assumption~\cite{coughlan1999manhattan}, which posits that all planes within a scene are either parallel or perpendicular to each other.
-This assumption is further relaxed~\cite{workman2016horizon, hold2018perceptual, jin2022perspective} to estimate the lines that are either parallel or perpendicular to the direction of gravity.
+This assumption is further relaxed~\cite{workman2016horizon, hold2018perceptual, jin2023perspective} to estimate the lines that are either parallel or perpendicular to the direction of gravity.
 The intrinsic parameters are recovered by determining the intersected vanishing points of detected lines, assuming a central focal point and an identical focal length.